refiner-io/mobile-sdk-ios/README.md

 #### Attach Contextual Data

-In order to attach contextual data to the survey submissions, call `attachToResponse`.
+Attach contextual data to the survey submissions with `attachToResponse`.
+Set `null` to remove the contextual data.

 ```swift
     Refiner.instance.attachToResponse(